Zucker School of Medicine at Hofstra/Northwell Internal Medicine Residency Program at Vassar Brothers Medical Center

 Ambulatory Firms

 Continuity is a key principle to successful patient care and, as such, we go to great lengths to ensure the patients are scheduled for their resident primary care providers for routine visits; however, residents are not always available to address their ambulatory patient’s needs.
 To ensure continuity in coverage, each resident is assigned to a firm of residents who provide coverage for unexpected patient issues that arise between regularly scheduled visits such as tasks and urgent appointments.
-Residents regularly communicate with members of their firm in-person and via our EMR to ensure their patients receive the best care no matter what rotation on which they are currently rotating.
+Residents regularly communicate with members of their firm in-person and via our EMR to ensure their patients receive the best care no matter what rotation they are currently rotating on.

 Panel Management